 Julia Hernandez was born and raised in Poughkeepsie, New York and received her B.A. in Anthropology from SUNY New Paltz.
 She is a graduate of CUNY Law School where she participated in the Immigrant and Non-Citizen’s Rights Clinic and the Suspension Representation Project.
 Prior to joining the Family Defense Practice, Julia worked with non-citizens as they fought deportation in U.S. Immigration Court.

-Jessica Marcus has been representing indigent parents in Brooklyn who are trying to keep their children out of foster care for 13 years.
-She was a founding member of BFDP which began in July 2007 as the first institutional provider of representation for parents in child protective proceedings in Brooklyn.
+Jessica Marcus has been representing indigent parents in Brooklyn who are trying to keep their children out of foster care for more than 15 years.
+She was a founding member of Brooklyn Family Defense Project (BFDP) which began in July 2007 as the first institutional provider of representation for parents in child protective proceedings in Brooklyn.
+In 2013, BFDP merged with Brooklyn Defender Services.
 Prior to the founding of BFDP, Ms. Marcus worked as a staff attorney in the Family Law Unit at South Brooklyn Legal Services, where she represented parents and relatives of children in foster care seeking to reunite their families, and conducted education and outreach regarding the rights of parents with children in the child welfare system.

 Sarah joined the BDS Family Defense Practice in June 2014.
 She received her B.A. from Haverford College in 2005 and her J.D. from Fordham University in 2010.